LGBTQ trauma

-Prevalence of Trauma amongst Sexual and Gender Minorities
+Prevalence

 Academic research implies that sexual and gender minorities are exposed to a heightened number of trauma-related stressors.
 These traumatic experiences appear to be related to reports from clinicians and epidemiological data from research that LGBTQ+ individuals generally deal with higher levels of interpersonal victimization that have the potential to prove traumatizing.
 These interpersonal traumas are often experienced by a large portion of sexual and gender minorities.
 When comparing heterosexual siblings to their same-sex lesbian, gay, or bisexual siblings, it was found that the sexual minority sibling was victimized at a higher rate across each of the types of interpersonal violence.
 This included partner violence and both childhood and adult physical and sexual assault.
 Furthermore, it has been found that 54.8% of transgender and gender nonconforming individuals experience childhood abuse compared to 19.5% of cisgender individuals surveyed.
 One review that looked at the rates of sexual assault amongst sexual minorities found that up to 54% of men that identify as gay or bisexual and up to 85% of women who identify as either a lesbian or bisexual have endured some level of sexual assault.

-Identifying LGBTQ+ Trauma
+Identification

 Researchers have found essential cultural considerations when attempting to determine whether an LGBTQ+-identified individual has experienced trauma.
 The method of asking an individual about trauma can decide whether or not they report their experiences accurately.
 In one study of sexually minoritized men who reported enduring childhood experiences that are typically defined as abusive, only 54% of those men agreed with the statement “I was physically abused."
 This shows that people will often experience trauma but not mentally recognize it.
 What was further found was that regardless of whether the men recognized what they experienced was abuse or not, they shared the same rate of mental health problems.
 This phenomenon implies that the experience of abuse and not the recognition of something being abusive is what leads to poorer mental health outcomes.
 Considering the above helps inform why it is essential to ask individuals specific questions about experiences they have had or behaviors of those around them when assessing for abusive experiences, instead of relying upon the person's perception or opinion exclusively.
 This method is critical when working with sexual or gender minority individuals.
 The shame and stigma around their experience can make them avoid conceptualizing what they went through as abuse.